You must be prepared for her heat cycles if you have a female puppy.

 If you do not want pups from your female dog, it is better to get her spayed.

-The spaying can be done during the anestrus phase when she has recovered fully.
+The spaying can be done during the anestrus phase when she fully recovers.

-Make sure to consult your veterinarian for the spaying process so that your dog does not face any health issues.
+Consult your veterinarian during the spaying process, so your dog does not face any health issues.